Cable One Stock Jumped 10% Since Buyback Program Announcement

 The broadband company has already managed to increase their trailing 12-month revenues and net income 5.3% and 36.2%, respectively, since their fiscal 2021 report.
 Current estimates indicate 7.6% revenue growth and 44.8% earnings growth for fiscal 2022.

 Nonetheless, Cable One stock's valuation remains high at a price-earnings ratio of 19.99 and a price-sales ratio of 4.55, when taking the broadband company’s 2023 estimates into account.
 For fiscal 2023 Cable One is expected to grow revenues only 2.5% and see a 10.2% drop in earnings.
-In addition, CABO is badly postured for the long-term with $3.89 billion in total debt and just $368.17 million in cash on their balance sheet, making Cable One stock too high-risk of an investment for fundamental-based investors at this time.7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile
+In addition, CABO is badly postured for the long-term with $3.89 billion in total debt and just $368.17 million in cash on their balance sheet, making Cable One stock too high-risk of an investment for fundamental-based investors at this time.7 Health Care Stocks to Buy Even if the Economy Gets Sick

 .